ptp28/loony-tunes/README.md

 You can use this site on any device, be it a phone or a PC.
 It has a responsive UI which adapts to the client's screen size.

 <img src="media/phone_ui.gif">

+## References

+Based on thenewboston's and Bucky Robert's [Django tutorials](https://youtu.be/qgGIqRFvFFk).